6 Tips for Inclusive Recruitment Writing

 Are your job ads unintentionally turning away ideal candidates?
 You might be surprised to learn that particular words and phrases could marginalize and alienate a large portion of your candidate pool.
-This article will show you how to prevent unconscious bias and make EVERY qualified candidate feel welcome to apply – regardless of race, gender, age, or disability.
+This article will show you how to prevent unconscious bias and make EVERY qualified candidate feel welcome to apply – regardless of race, gender, sexual identity or orientation, age, neurodivergence or disability.

 But, it’s not just about casting a wider net.
 According to Talentlyft, hiring a diverse workforce and fostering an inclusive environment has proven benefits including better employee engagement, reduced turnover, and better hiring results; as well as improved creativity, innovation, and collaboration.